35th Paratroopers Brigade (Israel): Second Intifada

-Operation Cast Lead
+2008–2009 Gaza War

-Paratroopers took part in ground operations in Operation Cast Lead (2008–2009).
+Paratroopers took part in ground operations in the 2008–2009 Gaza War.
 The brigade was an important component during the war.

-Second Lebanon War (2006)
+2006 Lebanon War

-The brigade participated in the Second Lebanon War.
+The brigade participated in the 2006 Lebanon War.
 The paratroopers took part in key engagements.
 Paratrooper units took part in the Battle of Maroun al-Ras, the first serious battle of the war, which ended in the IDF capturing most of the town.
 The paratroopers also participated in the Battle of Bint Jbeil, the Battle of Ayta ash-Shab, and Operation Change of Direction 11.

-Operation Protective Edge (2014)
+2014 Gaza War

 During the 2014 Gaza War, the Paratroopers Brigade participated in ground operations, particularly in the Khan Yunis area.
-The brigade was credited with killing 141 enemy fighters and locating four tunnels during the war.
+The brigade was credited with killing 141 Hamas militants and locating four tunnels during the war.
 Eight paratroopers were killed in the war, including one in a grenade explosion outside of combat.

+Israel–Hamas war

-Structure and insignia
+Organization and insignia

-The 35th (Paratrooper) Brigade is part of the IDF's 98th Division, also known as the "Fire Formation."
+The 35th Paratrooper Brigade is part of the IDF's 98th Division, also known as the "Fire Formation".
 It consists of three regular battalions, each bearing the name of a venomous snake.
 The 101st, bearing the number of disbanded Unit 101, is the Brigade's first battalion.
 The 202nd is the Brigade's second battalion and was numbered to keep it in line with the 101st.
 The 890th, although the brigade's 3rd battalion, was in fact the IDF's first paratrooper battalion.
 The brigade operates a sayeret battalion combining the three specialized units of the brigade.

 Soldiers of the Paratroopers Brigade are distinguished by their red beret, paratrooper wings, reddish-brown leather boots and the paratroopers tunic (Yerkit), which is slightly different in an appearance from the regular infantry outfits.